Teaching English in Japan: How to Search for a Job on the Web

 While job boards can be useful, a proactive approach is the best job search method.
 Pick a few cities or regions you would like to live in.
 Then target schools in those cities.
 By doing this I received several job offers from schools that were not yet advertising their openings.
 In fact, this may be the most efficient means of finding a job.

-Send an email with an intro letter, a link to your web site, and your resume to every school that has an email address.
+Go to schools that teach English language to Japanese and get their contact information.
+Send an email with an intro letter, a link to your website, and your resume to every school that has an email address.
 If you have time, send a paper letter and resume to those schools that do not list email addresses.
 If you can afford it, the best technique is to call them.

 Stress any teaching experience you have and any travel or living abroad experiences.
 Stress your flexibility.
 Stress your enthusiasm.

 There are a number of internet job sites that advertise jobs in Japan.
-These are good sources, but they contain as many sleazy schools as good ones.
+These are good sources, but they contain as some sleazy schools along with the good ones.
 You must be careful when responding to ads.
 Read the job requirements carefully.

 National Job Postings in Japan